CiscoTestAutomation/getting-started/source/configuration/configureEnv.rst

 Check your version of Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note:: Make sure your system has a supported version of Python installed:

         .. include:: ../prereqs/supportedpythonversions.rst
+           :start-line: 5

 To check your installed version::